 Two Best Mom Journals: Rediscovering YOU

-Especially right now with the year it’s been with shutdowns and not seeing people, I feel like I go days without hearing my name.
+Especially right now with the year or so it’s been with shutdowns and not seeing people, you may go days without hearing your name.
 Somewhere along the way, only being called “Mom” can make a person feel a bit lost.
-A mom journal is a great way of dealing with that feeling.
+It’s important to acknowledge who you are outside of that role too!

 It is so important to take time for yourself but what if you don’t even know what to do with that time anymore?!
 Enter the mom journal!

 Taking the time for self-care is something necessary but us moms don’t always prioritize it which can actually lead to not even being sure how we would use such time to ourselves.

 Ask yourself this one question:

 If you had a whole day to yourself, what would you do?